Archery at the 2019 European Games – Women's individual recurve: Format

 The event was an outdoor target archery event using recurve bows.
 Held under the World Archery-approved rules, archers shot at a 122 cm-wide target from a distance of 70 metres, each arrow being awarded between one and ten points depending on how close it landed to the centre of the target.
 The competition consisted of three stages: an initial ranking round, five elimination rounds, and two finals matches deciding the medal placings.
 In the ranking round, each of the 48 archers entering the competition shot a total of 72 arrows.
-The total score of each archer was used to seed the archers into the following five-round single-elimination tournament, the highest-scoring archer receiving the number one seed.
+The total score of each archer was used to seed the archers into the following five-round single-elimination tournament, with the highest-scoring archer receiving the number one seed.
 If two or more archers finished with the same total score, the number of arrows shot in the central 10-ring on the target was used as a tie-breaker.
 If two or more archers were still tied, then the number of arrows shot within the inner-10 ring determined the finishing positions.

 The elimination rounds used the Archery Olympic Round set system used in international recurve archery events since 2010.
 Each match consisted of a maximum of five sets, with archers each shooting three arrows per set, alternating one arrow at a time.
 The archer with the best score from their three arrows won the set, earning two points.
 The archer with the lowest score in each set received zero points.
 If the score was tied, each archer received one point.
 The first archer to six points was declared the winner.
 If the match was tied 5-5 after the maximum 5 sets were played, a single tie-breaker arrow was used with the closest to centre of the target winning.